fabiocaccamo/python-benedict/README.md

 If the existing dict keys contain the keypath separator a `ValueError` will be raised.

-In this case you need to use a [custom keypath separator](#custom-keypath-separator).
+In this case you should need to use a [custom keypath separator](#custom-keypath-separator).

 ### Keypath
 `.` is the default keypath separator.